poisedbit/to-do-app/README.md

 # ToDo App

-Simple ToDo app with a 3-column design for "ToDo", "In-progress", and "Completed" tasks.
+Simple ToDo app that features a kanban board in its simplest form.